 The name(s) and surname(s) of the authors must be typed in bold and 14 points whereas the addresses must be typed in italic letters.
 If there are any, the title(s) and the workplace(s) of the authors as well as their contact information must be indicated on the first page with a footnote.

 The article must include an abstract in both English and Turkish (özet) languages, which briefly and clearly summarizes the subject of the text and consists of at least 100 and at most 150 words.
 The abstract must not refer to the cited sources, figures and graphic numbers used in the text or contain footnotes.
 Authors must provide keywords consisting of at least 3 and at most 5 words leaving an empty line under the English and Turkish abstracts.
 The Turkish abstract must also have its title in Turkish.

 IV.
 Main Text

-The text must be written with Times New Roman font-type, 12-point font size leaving 1,5 space between lines and 3 cm margins on top, bottom and both sides of an A4-sized (29.7×21 cm) MS Word page.
+The text must be written with Calibri font-type, 10,5-point font size leaving 1 space between lines and 3 cm margins on top, bottom and both sides of an sized (21×27 cm) MS Word page.
 The pages must be numbered.
 The text must not exceed 6000 (six thousand) words including its Turkish and English abstracts, figures and table contents.
 The parts of the text which are to be emphasized must be written either in italics (not in bold) or shown in single quotation marks (‘’).
 The text must never contain double emphases using quotation marks and italics at the same time.

 The section and sub-titles may be preferred for delivering the information in an orderly way.
 All the section (regular) and sub (italics) titles must be written in 12- point size, bold characters, capitalizing only the initial letters of each word in the title.
 Sub-titles must not be followed by a colon (:) and the text must begin after an empty line.